Upcoming Events:

 Check the assembly instructions for what each of the ports does.
 The solenoid ports are either lettered or numbered.
 There will be one port for pressurized air to enter, one or two ports for air to escape (leave these unblocked without any tubing connected), one port to control one end of the cylinder, and another port to the opposite end of the cylinder.

-- Incorrect valve wiring -- SYMPTOM: valve never moves, or it only moves to one position and never returns.
+- Incorrect valve wiring -- SYMPTOM: PCM solenoid indicators light up, but the valve never moves, or it only moves to one position and never returns, or the value lights don't light.

-Single solenoids (only one pair of wires) are wired to:
+Single Solenoids (one set of wires) are wired to:

 Double Solenoids (two sets of wires) are wired to:

-Single solenoids are connected to a Robot Controller Relay Input.
-Single solenoids have a "home" position when the power is turned off, when the control cable is not connected properly to the Spike, when the robot is in "disabled" mode, and when ordered to it by the code.
+Single solenoids have a "home" position when the power is turned off, when the control cable is not connected properly to the PCM, when the robot is in "disabled" mode, and when ordered to by the code.

 Double solenoids do not have a home position and will stay wherever they were last ordered to be, power or no power.

-The cRIO programming differs based on what you use (LabVIW, C++, Java), so consult the appropriate programming manual for "Relay" or "Solenoid."
+The roboRIO programming differs based on what you use (LabVIEW, C++, Java), so consult the appropriate programming manual for "Solenoid."

 - Leaky connections -- SYMPTOM: After the system pressurizes the gauge shows the air pressure dropping and the compressor